sudeshmirashe22/Profile/README.md

 solutions such as Proofpoint, Symantec, and Mimecast. </b>

 <h2>🤖 Key Skills</h2>
-  •	Experienced in SIEM tools like IBM QRadar, Splunk, and Microsoft Sentinel for threat detection, log analysis, and incident response.
+  •	Experienced in SIEM tools like IBM QRadar, Splunk, and Microsoft Sentinel for threat detection, log analysis, and incident response.<br/>
-  •	Skilled in endpoint and network security using CrowdStrike Falcon, SentinelOne, Carbon Black, Microsoft Defender ATP, Palo Alto, and Zscaler.
+  •	Skilled in endpoint and network security using CrowdStrike Falcon, SentinelOne, Carbon Black, Microsoft Defender ATP, Palo Alto, and Zscaler.<br/>
-  •	Proficient in cloud and email security management across AWS, Azure, Proofpoint, Mimecast, and Symantec.
+  •	Proficient in cloud and email security management across AWS, Azure, Proofpoint, Mimecast, and Symantec.<br/>
-  •	Strong in incident handling, vulnerability assessment, and threat analysis using tools like Qualys, Nessus, and Rapid7.
+  •	Strong in incident handling, vulnerability assessment, and threat analysis using tools like Qualys, Nessus, and Rapid7.<br/>
   •	Hands-on experience with ServiceNow, Jira, and Linux environments, ensuring smooth SOC operations and workflow automation. <br/>

 <h2>💼 Work Highlights</h2>